lslezak/yast-container/README.md

 - Run the command in the container (e.g. `fdisk` can be used from a container and does not need access to the host files)
-- Run it in the container and pass it `/mnt` option if that is possible
+- Run it in the container and pass it `/mnt` option if that is possible so it modifies the host system
 - Run it in the container but copy the result into the target system
 - Run it in the host system using `chroot` (but that requires the command to be available in the host system)
-- Run the command using `ssh`, this would ensure it is fully executed in the host system
+- Run the command using `ssh`, this would ensure it is fully executed in the host system context

 *Note: The YaST SCR component allow chrooting (see the [chroot_wrapper.rb]( ./chroot_wrapper.rb) file), but that uses the parser and YaST libraries from the